Southridge’s co-curricular programs are aligned with the school’s mission and vision as they help develop well-rounded and balanced students.

 At Southridge, Senior School students are expected to participate actively in our co-curricular program.
-In fact, it's mandatory for all Grade 8 students to try out for a major sport each term.
+In fact, all Grade 8 students are encouraged to try out for and participate in our core sport offerings.
 As a result, this has facilitated many students discovering an athletic interest or passion.

 All the opportunities for co-curricular involvement in both the Junior and Senior Schools help students connect to the community and build relationships.